-EOC Assessment E
+EOC Assessment

-Student Entered Ninth Grade Geometry Biology 1 1 U.S. History 1
+Student Entered Ninth Grade Geometr y Biology 1 U.S. History

 2010-11 through 2013-14 Х Х

 2014-15 and beyond Х Х Х

-1 A student meets this requirement without passing the Biology 1 or U.S. History EOC assessment if the student is

-- Takes the respective AP, IB, or AICE assessment, and - Earns the minimum score to earn college credit.
+A student meets this requirement without passing the Biology 1 or U.S. History EOC assessment if the student is enrolled in an Advanced Placement (AP), International Baccalaureate (IB), or Advanced International Certificate of Education (AICE) Biology 1 or U.S. History course and the student: Takes the respective AP, IB, or AICE assessment, and Earns the minimum score to earn college credit.